wxy-nlp/MultiTaskNAT/README.md

 git clone https://github.com/wxy-nlp/MultiTaskNAT.git && cd MultiTaskNAT && pip install -e .
 ```

-(Optional) We use the ctcdecode tool from parlence to support CTC beam search.
+(Optional) We use the ctcdecode tool from parlance to support CTC beam search.
 You can use the following command to install it.

 ```
 cd ctcdecode && pip install .